r-dube/pickingflowers/cisco.md

 ## Huawei accepts some responsibility
 In January 2003, Cisco filed a lawsuit against Huawei in the U.S. for stealing code from its IOS operating system that ran on its routers and switches \[1\].
-As part of the lawsuit, Cisco alleged that Huawei not only stole code, but that Huwaei also copied the IOS command-line interface and the IOS documentation related to the stolen code.
+As part of the lawsuit, Cisco alleged that Huawei not only stole code, but that Huawei also copied the IOS command-line interface and the IOS documentation related to the stolen code.

 In July 2004, Cisco dropped the lawsuit after Huawei acknowledged some Cisco code in its Quidway routers \[2\], \[3\].
 Huawei removed the offending code from its products and changed its user interface and documentation as part of the lawsuit process.